arthurlaquieze/OBD/src/docs/1_3_docker_tp.md

 * Go to container registry https://console.cloud.google.com/gcr, you should see your docker image :)

-## 5. Data Science Standardized Environment
+## 5. Data Science Standardized Environment and mounting volumes

 ### 5.1 Intro